usrbinsam/usrbinsam.github.io/content/posts/fastapi-graphql.md

 This is not a huge issue but I suspect it would lead to widespread over-selecting throughout a large codebase.

+## Should you though?
+Does it matter?

+On a new project, I think GraphQL is a fine choice, but I wouldn't run it on FastAPI.

+Does it matter?
+Maybe.
+Because the database is the primary bottleneck, you don't get *that much* of a performance increase with GraphQL, especially when you can use browser APIs like [`Promise.allSettled()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled).
+GraphQL may even be slower than a well built asynchronous REST API.

 ## Final thoughts

 For an established and well-oiled FastAPI project, GraphQL does not give us a productive advantage.
 In fact, it requires us to either abandon or kludge many of the features that makes FastAPI so attractive.

 In fact, there's even a [callout](https://github.com/tiangolo/fastapi/blob/69a7c99b447c9ef103dc03e93d172cabd99ac832/docs/en/docs/how-to/graphql.md?plain=1#L7-L12) in FastAPI's page about GraphQL that cautions readers to evaluate their use case for GraphQL.

-I'd love to see a tighter integration between FastAPI & Strawberry that allows developers to use their existing Pydantic models with full validation and better dependency injection support, but I won't have my fingers crossed.
+I'd love to see a tighter integration between FastAPI & strawberry that allows developers to use their existing Pydantic models with full validation support and better dependency injection support, but I don't have my fingers crossed.

-If you wan't to use GraphQL, I don't think FastAPI is the way to go about it.
+If you want to use GraphQL, I don't think FastAPI is the way to go about it.

 Did I miss anything?
 Did I get anything wrong?
+Are you using GraphQL with FastAPI in production?
 Feel free to send feeback to [sam@redeemed.dev](mailto:sam@redeemed.dev).